|

 She is a graduate of the University of California at Berkeley, and earned

 a master's degree in social work from the University of North Carolina.
+Mayor Dick Murphy Former Superior Court Judge Dick Murphy became the 33rd Mayor of the

 City of San Diego in 2000.
 He has also served as an officer in the U.S.